Blazemeter/taurus/site/dat/docs/Tsung.md

   scenario:
     default-address: http://blazedemo.com  # base address for HTTP requests

-    think-time: 1s  # delay to make after executing this request, applies to all requests
+    think-time: 1s  # delay to make after executing this request, applies to all requests, default value is 0

-    timeout: 3s  # TCP connection timeout, applies to all requests
+    timeout: 3s  # TCP connection timeout, applies to all requests, defaults value is infinity
+    max-retries: 1  # max TCP reconnect retries number, defaults to 1

     headers:  # global headers, applies to all requests
       User-Agent: taurus-tsung